wendyltan/ZebraCrossDensityDetector/README.md

 ### Basic steps of the whole process
 1. Run `train.py` to train network. feel free to adjust the parameters yourself cause I don't really know what's the best parameter either.
 2. Run `eval.py` to caculate the APs and mAP to see how precise can the network be.
-3. Use `auto_prepare.py` to do auto set up jobs for image and video rename and copy.
 3. Run `gui.py` and choose your mode to calculate the density of image or video stream!

 ## Notification